torresjrjr/pdssg/README.md

 Refer to the **example site** above (the `posts/` directory).

-The resulting Atom feed will be at the path but with an `.xml` extension.
+The Atom seed file will be converted to an Atom feed file.
+This resulting feed will exist at the new path but with an `.xml` extension.
 In this example, the atom feed will appear at `example.com/feeds/posts.xml`.

 **NOTE:** File entries are ordered alphanumerically by their filenames.